jonthysell/FrameworkDetector/README.md

 A library and set of tools for detecting the frameworks and components used to build an application. e.g. Is this app a WPF app or a WinUI app?
 Does it use WebView2?

+The Windows app eco-system is extraordinarily diverse with a long history, and developers often find very creative ways of using and combining the available app frameworks to meet their needs.
+As such, it can be a very challenging problem to programmatically detect what frameworks any particular app is using.
+Existing existing data sources are often plagued with inaccuracies, and lack detailed information as to how they made their determinations.

+As such, the primary design goals of Framework Detector are to ensure the most specific, highest-quality, and openly auditable detections of frameworks or component used by applications.
+This includes:

+1. Documenting the expected detection process for each supported framework (see the [docs](./docs/) folder)
+2. Implementing framework detector definitions which compose common checks using an easy-to-verify, fluent API (i.e. `ContainsLoadedModule("TargetFramework.dll")`)
+3. Capturing all relevant metadata (input data and checks run) alongside results, to ensure a clear paper-trail

+Framework Detector is meant to support collaborative, iterative development.
+There are simply too many frameworks and components for a small team to catch every framework, let alone edge-cases with how those frameworks appear in any given app.
+Hence the decision to make both the documentation and code open-source, and to elicit the expertise of framework experts toward increasing the number of frameworks detected and making existing detectors more robust.

 ## Setup

 1. Make sure you have the [.NET 10 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) installed.